Nikhil2001/ExtensionRowsInTable/README.md

 # ExtensionRowsInTable
-Explaination to the code is in the file juni_interview_solution.docx
+Solution is described  in the file juni_interview_solution.docx